pulumi/docs/content/docs/guides/crosswalk/aws/elb.md

   NLBs default to `TCP` and ALBs will select `HTTP` or `HTTPS` based on the port supplied.

 * `certificateArn` and `sslPolicy`: Enables SSL using the given certificate and policy.
 This policy controls how SSL connections are terminated, among other things.
-Please refer to [Create an HTTPS Listener for Your Application Load Balancer]( https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html) for more information.
+Refer to [Create an HTTPS Listener for Your Application Load Balancer]( https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html) for more information.